 10. Leprechaun Traps

 Now leprechauns can be lured by golden coins, especially the chocolate variety.
+So get ready and set your trap.

 Let your imagination run free as you create a special trap to try to capture your very own leprechaun as they dart around the globe on Saint Patrick’s Day.